The structure of polynomial growth for tree automata/transducers and MSO set queries: Conclusion

 In Colcombet's theory of regular cost functions~\cite{CostFunctions}, min-plus automata and max-plus automata are both generalized by \enquote{B-automata} (which are no longer weighted automata).
 Cost functions are the equivalence classes of functions $\Sigma^{*}\to\bbN\cup\{+\infty\}$ for a suitable equivalence relation, and those that have a representative computed by some B-automaton are said to be regular.
 The point of this theory is that many \enquote{quantitative} computational problems on formal languages and automata can be solved by deciding the boundedness of regular cost functions; cf.\ the survey~\cite{CostFunctionsLICS}.
 While the present paper also attempts to take a unified look at several quantitative questions (of asymptotic growth), there is no clear relationship at the moment between our work and regular cost functions.

-Finally, let us mention that weighted automata with restricted ambiguity (e.g.\ finite or polynomial) are a common topic of study.
+\subparagraph{Combinations of topics.} Weighted automata with restricted ambiguity (e.g.\ finite or polynomial) are a common object of study.
 The purpose of this restriction can be to control their expressive power (e.g.~\cite{ErikPaulDiploma,WeightedFO,MalettiNSU23}) or to make decision problems easier (e.g.~\cite{KirstenLombardy,Paul24}).

+There are also weighted tree transducers which generalize both weighted tree automata and some nondeterministic tree transducer models; they compute relations where each pair of trees is assigned a weight, and have been applied to natural language processing.
+Many references on the topic are given in~\cite[p.~6]{WTAbook}.
+It is possible that \Cref{lem:total-det-top-down} could be obtained as a consequence of closure properties of weighted tree transducers.